João G. Biehl

 João Biehl is Susan Dod Brown Professor of Anthropology and Director of the Brazil LAB at the Princeton Institute for International and Regional Studies.

-Biehl has authored Vita: Life in a Zone of Social Abandonment and Will to Live: AIDS Therapies and the Politics of Survival.
+Biehl is the author of the award-wining books Vita: Life in a Zone of Social Abandonment and Will to Live: AIDS Therapies and the Politics of Survival.
 These books are ethnographic studies of the experience and treatment of mental illness and AIDS, respectively.
-Both Vita and Will to Live explore new regimes of normalcy and the geographies of access and marginalization that have emerged in Brazil alongside pharmaceutical globalization, paying particular attention to the proliferation of zones of social abandonment along with the growing pharmaceuticalization of society.
-They also elaborate on the circuits of care and the legal mobilization for workable infrastructures through which poor patients and families articulate alternative modes of existence and radical politics.
+Both Vita and Will to Live explore new regimes of normalcy and the geographies of access and marginalization that have emerged in Brazil alongside pharmaceutical globalization, paying particular attention to the proliferation of zones of social abandonment along with the growing pharmaceuticalization of self and society.
+They also elaborate on the circuits of care and the legal mobilization for workable infrastructures through which poor patients and families articulate alternative modes of existence and politics.

-Biehl has been awarded Fellowships from the John Simon Guggenheim Memorial Foundation and the John D. and Catherine T. MacArthur Foundation.
-His research has been funded by the Wenner-Gren Foundation, the Ford Foundation, and Princeton’s Grand Challenges Initiative.
-He held the Harold Willis Dodds Presidential University Preceptorship at Princeton and was a Member of both the School of Social Science and the School of Historical Studies at the Institute for Advanced Study.
+Biehl has been awarded fellowships from the John Simon Guggenheim Memorial Foundation and the John D. and Catherine T. MacArthur Foundation.
+His research has been funded by the Wenner-Gren Foundation, the Ford Foundation, Princeton’s Grand Challenges Initiative and the Office of the Dean for Research.
+He held the Harold Willis Dodds Presidential University Preceptorship and was a Member of both the School of Social Science and the School of Historical Studies at the Institute for Advanced Study.
 Biehl was also a Fellow at the School for Advanced Research, the Center for Theological Inquiry, and Princeton’s Humanities Council, as well as a Visiting Professor at the École des hautes études en sciences sociales.

-Since 2018, Biehl has been directing the Brazil LAB, an interdisciplinary initiative that takes Brazil as a dynamic nexus for engaging some of today’s most pressing issues, from the Amazonian tipping point and the ongoing legacies of enslavement to emerging forms of political mobilization and cultural expression.
-The LAB’s multimodal projects are marked by the critique of hegemonies and the cross-pollination of intellectual traditions, with special attention to historically marginalized perspectives in academia.
-Committed to social and environmental justice, the Brazil LAB seeks to produce actionable and transformative knowledge around five main research hubs: Safeguarding the Amazon, Inequalities, Racialized Frontiers, Decolonizing the Arts, and Engaging Indigenous Ecologies of Knowledges.
+Biehl is cofounder and director of the Brazil LAB (Luso-Afro Brazilian Studies), an interdisciplinary initiative that takes Brazil as a dynamic nexus for engaging today’s most pressing issues, from the Amazonian tipping points and the ongoing legacies of enslavement to the precariousness of democracy and emerging forms of political mobilization and cultural expression.
+The LAB’s multimodal projects are marked by the cross-pollination of intellectual traditions, with special attention to historically marginalized perspectives in academia.
+Committed to social and environmental justice, the Brazil LAB seeks to produce actionable and transformative knowledge around five main research hubs: Safeguarding the Amazon, Inequalities, Racialized Frontiers, Decolonizing/Indigenizing the Arts, and Engaging Indigenous Ecologies of Knowledges.

 vita book cover